qureshiaquib/qureshiaquib.github.io/_posts/2024-5-10-azure-privateendpoint-nameresolution.md

 ### 3. Create a separate active directory partition:

-In this solution you’ll need to create a separate active directory partition.
+In this solution, you'll need to create a separate Active Directory partition.
 Store the conditional forwarder in that partition.
 You’ll only need to join on-premises DNS Servers in that partition.
-Leaving behind the DNS Server which is hosted on Azure.
+Leaving out the DNS server hosted on Azure.
 Which will eventually not replicate the conditional forwarder to Azure hosted DNS Servers hence conflict won’t occur.

 Please note, If you already have created conditional forwarder and then think about going with this solution, there is a bug in Active directory DNS.
 You’ll need to delete and re-create all your conditional forwarder in on-premises DNS Servers.